ibrahim-cn/Event-Announcement-Site/ARCHITECTURE.md

 •	Database: Employs an H2 In-Memory Database to facilitate rapid development and testing without requiring external database installation.
 # C. Specialized Developer Tooling
 •	*DataSqlExportService*: This internal utility monitors the database state.
 Whenever an *INSERT, UPDATE, or DELETE* occurs, it triggers a refresh of the *src/main/resources/data.sql* file.
-•	Hibernate Integration: The development environment is configured via *DataSqlExportHibernateConfig* to inject custom Integrators and *EventListeners* into the Hibernate lifecycle.
-This ensures that the logical data state is always physically backed up for team collaboration.

 # D. Source Code Organization

 | Package | Responsibility |